nicklafferty/craftycody/content/crafts/diy-pant-rack.md

 I made this entire project with scraps, so dig around in your wood bins and see what you have laying around.
 I was lucky enough to have a long, thin board and thick dowel rods in my scrap pile.
 The rest is a saw, drill, screws, glue, and stain.
 I build this in an afternoon, so it should be a quick project as well.

+While I'm using this for pants and a singular hoodie in my bedroom, you could also use this in an entryway for actual coats or hats.
+Be sure to hang onto studs and use appropriate hardware if you're planning on putting anything heavy on it like a full backpack.

 ## Supplies:

  1. 1x6 board